– scroll down to see further images –

-This fine and unusually large eating bowl is from Mongolia and possibly Tibet.
+This fine and unusually large drinking and eating bowl is from Mongolia and possibly Tibet.
 It is of burlwood, probably rhododendron burlwood, and has high-grade (almost pure) hammered silver mounts set with coral and turquoise cabochons.
-It is the largest such eating bowl that we have seen.
+It is the largest such bowl that we have seen.

 A large, single piece of silver sheet covers the deep interior of the bow and folds over its rim.